The World Forestry Center Story

 Soon after the fire, Portland’s Mayor gathered civic leaders to rebuild the Forestry Building as the Western Forestry Center, and the city identified a new location near the burgeoning Oregon Zoo, located in Washington Park.
 Donors contributed to construct the new Forestry Museum and a theater (now called Cheatham Hall) which opened in 1971.
 Miller Hall and the Magness Tree Farm was added a few years latter.

 In 1989, in recognition that Forestry was a global business, the Center changed it’s name from Western Forestry Center to World Forestry center, adding a new building, Merlo Hall to house a new International Fellowship program.

 The World Forestry Center operates three programs: the Forest Discovery Center museum; demonstration tree farms; and the World Forest Institute (WFI).
-The board of directors hail from 11 countries and members represent some of the region’s leading forestry corporations, academic and research institutions, and non-governmental organizations (NGOs).
+The board and advisory board hail from 11 countries and represent some of the region’s leading forestry corporations, academic and research institutions, and non-governmental organizations (NGOs).